Welcome to "The 106th Infantry Division" Website

 Remembrance - The 2014 ZVS Exhibit in St. Vith

-An original 106th Division was on display at the St. Vith church during the 70th Anniversary of the Battle of the Bulge exhibition organized by ZVS (Zwischen Venn und Schneifel).
+An original 106th Division uniform was on display at the St. Vith church during the 70th Anniversary of the Battle of the Bulge exhibition organized by ZVS (Zwischen Venn und Schneifel).
 The uniform was on loan by the Bulge Chapter of the 106th Inf.
 Div.
 Association.

 OVERDUE UPDATES - New banner and content